 In Part II, subjects express their belief about the state of the world, which is either related to their rank in the IQ test (IQ treatment) or to the draw of a random number (random treatment).
-First, in Part II (a), we explain to the subjects the matching probabilities method (Karni, 2009), so that subjects maximize their chance to win a prize of £6.00 by stating their true belief (see Appendix B).
+First, in Part II (a), we explain to the subjects the matching probabilities method (Karni, 2009), so that subjects know that they maximize their chance to win a prize of $\pounds 6.00$ by stating their true belief (see Appendix B).
 In Part II (b), subjects give their prior belief about either their IQ performance rank or their random number depending on the treatment they are in (see Figure G.7 for a screenshot).
-Afterwards, in Part II (c), subjects in the endogenous treatment choose the information structure (feedback mode) they would like to receive signals from.
-Finally, in Part II (d), there are three rounds of feedback and we elicit posterior beliefs.
-One out of the four belief elicitations is randomly selected for payout.
+Afterwards, in Part II (c), subjects in the endogenous treatment choose the information structure (feedback mode) they would like to receive signals from.8 Finally, in Part II (d), there are three rounds of feedback and we elicit posterior beliefs.
+One out of the four belief elicitations (one prior and three posteriors) is randomly selected for payout.